DMNerd/tuning-visualizer/README.md

 git clone https://github.com/DMNerd/tuning-visualizer.git
 cd tuning-visualizer
 pnpm install
+# Start a local development server with hot module reloading
+pnpm dev

+# Create an optimized production build, then preview it locally
 pnpm build
+pnpm preview
 ```

 Then you can serve it with a static webserver like [sWS](https://github.com/static-web-server/static-web-server) (or use vite preview/dev functions)